nicode-io/The_Starting_Point/README.md

     *   You should see "Server is operationnal" and many others informations
         *   If not: ```$ sudo systemctl start mysql```
     *   ```$ sudo mysqladmin -p -u username version```
-    *   You should see an output with many elements like mysqladmin version, this means MySQL is up and running
+    *   You should see an output with many elements like mysqladmin version, this means MySQL is up and running :magic_wand:

 ####    APACHE
 >   Your web hosting server, mandatory for websites hosting/development